google/gts/README.md

 [![Known Vulnerabilities][snyk-image]][snyk-url]
 [![codecov][codecov-image]][codecov-url]

-> ***NOTE: This repo is a work-in-progress and is not ready for general use just yet.
-This is not an official Google product.***

 [gts][npm-url] is Google's TypeScript style guide, and the configuration for our formatter, linter, and automatic code fixer.
 No lint rules to edit, no configuration to update, no more bike shedding over syntax.
-To borrow from standardjs:
+To borrow from [standardjs][standardjs-url]:

 - **No configuration**.
 The easiest way to enforce consistent style in your project.
 Just drop it in.
 - **Automatically format code**.
 Just run `gts fix` and say goodbye to messy or inconsistent code.